ErmacMKIII/DemolitionSynergyServer/README.md

 3) In conjuction with '-genworld' seed could be provided as numeric value.
 4) In conjuction with '-genworld' size could be provided as string value.
 One of the following {SMALL, MEDIUM, LARGE, HUGE}

-All in one example:
+All in one example (default):
-`-runonstart -genworld -seed 305419896 -size medium -seed 305419896`
+`-runonstart -genworld -size small -seed 305419896`

-So program (server binary) would be run with:
+So program (server binary) would be run with (default):
-`java -jar DSS.jar -runonstart -genworld -size medium -seed 305419896`
+`java -jar DSS.jar -runonstart -genworld -size small -seed 305419896`

 Which would run the server on designated local IP and port and generate world with supplied seed.